MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Custom HTTP transport

 A transport sends an HTTP request and returns its response/error.
-The transport is invoked by the last policy in the pipeline.
-It's the first policy to handle the response before returning the response/error back to the pipeline's policies (in reverse order).
+The first policy to handle the request is also the last policy that handles the response before returning the response/error back to the pipeline's policies (in reverse order).
+The last policy in the pipeline invokes the transport.

 By default, clients use the shared `http.Client` from Go's standard library.